6.2 Case Formulation and Treatment Planning

 | Review point | Prevents drift | When will the plan be revised? |

-Treatment planning also considers sequencing.
-A client with acute suicidality, domestic violence danger, severe substance withdrawal, or unstable housing may need stabilization before trauma processing or insight-oriented work.
-A child with school refusal may need parent work, school consultation, exposure planning, and reinforcement changes before individual insight alone will help.
+Sequencing matters.
+A client with acute suicidality, domestic-violence danger, severe withdrawal, or unstable housing usually needs stabilization before trauma processing or insight work (the phase-based "safety and stabilization first" model).
+A child with school refusal often needs parent work, school consultation, exposure planning, and reinforcement change before individual insight will help.

-Client preferences and culture are not afterthoughts.
-A plan that ignores language, family decision-making, stigma, spirituality, transportation, cost, disability, or work schedules may fail even if the technique is evidence-supported.
-Adapting delivery while preserving the active ingredients of treatment is a core professional skill.
+Culture and preference are not afterthoughts.
+A plan that ignores language, family decision-making norms, stigma, spirituality, transportation, cost, disability, or work schedules can fail even with an evidence-supported technique.
+Adapting delivery while preserving the active ingredients of an intervention is a core competency the exam rewards.

 - Does each intervention connect to a formulation element?

-- Are goals measurable and meaningful to the client?
+- Are goals SMART and meaningful to the client?

 - Is risk management explicit and current?